Postgraduate Factfile: Architecture MArch

 Will I be interviewed?Yes

-LJMU will be charging an annual tuition fee of £9,000 for most of our degree programmes.
-Full-time students who started Part 1 before September 2012 will be treated as continuing students and will be charged £3,465 in the academic year 2013/14, as long as:
+Full-time Home and EU students who started Part 1 before September 2012 will be treated as continuing students and will be charged £3,465, part-time students will be charged £21.40 per credit in the academic year 2014-2015, as long as:

 - they continue to study in the UK